oceandatalab/OVL/doc/index.md

 ## Asking a question, reporting a bug or suggesting improvements

-Open an [issue](https://github.com/oceandatalab/OVL/issues) — for questions about using the tools as well as for bugs or suggesting improvements.
+Open an [issue](https://github.com/oceandatalab/OVL/issues) — Clic on "New issue" for questions about using the tools as well as for bugs or suggesting improvements.
 When reporting a bug, please say which tool you were using, what you expected, and what happened instead.